sib-swiss/NGS-introduction-training/docs/day1/server_login.md

 #### Make a new directory

-Make a directory called `reads` in your home directory, and make it your current directory.
+Login to the server and use the command line to make a directory called `reads` in your home directory, and make it your current directory.

 ??? done "Answer"
     ```sh